CBIIT/bento-docs/source/configuration/global-ui-elements.md

 ```

 ## "Stats" Bar
-The Stats bar displays a set of summary statistics, for a Bento-based application, that gives the end user a high-level view of the volume and diversity of the curated data.
-A maximum of **6** statistics are allowed to be displayed. **If you add more than 6 statistics, only the top 6 will be displayed without any warning or error message**.
+The Stats Bar displays a set of summary statistics for a Bento-based application providing the end user a high-level view of the volume and diversity of the curated data.
+A maximum of **6** statistics are allowed to be displayed. **If more than 6 statistics are added, only the top 6 will be displayed without any warning or error message**.

 ### Configure the Stats Bar
 1. Open `$(src)/packages/bento-frontend/src/bento/stats.js`.